|Course coordinator(s)||dr. ir. LMC Sagis|

 Assumed knowledge on:

-The Advanced Food Physics course is an advanced course on structure-property relationships in common food products.
-The course aims at providing insight in the relation between physical properties of food products and their microstructure.
+The Food Physics course is a course on structure-property relationships in common food products.
+The course aims at providing insight in the relation between physical properties of food products (stability, rheology) and their microstructure.
 Specific types of systems that will be discussed in this course are polymer solutions, protein solutions and gels, sauces, and dairy products.
 The course gives an overview of the molecular and colloidal interactions found in food products, and discusses the effect of these interactions on stability of these products.
 The course also discusses various types of rheological behaviour that can be observed in common food products.

 After successful completion of this course students are expected to be able to: